deployKF/website/content/guides/getting-started.md

             app.kubernetes.io/name: deploykf-app-of-apps
             app.kubernetes.io/part-of: deploykf
         spec:

+          ## NOTE: if not "default", you MUST ALSO set the `argocd.project` value
           project: "default"

           source:
             ## source git repo configuration
             ##  - we use the 'deploykf/deploykf' repo so we can read its 'sample-values.yaml'